kubeflow/website/content/docs/guides/components/istio.md

    `"10.32.0.0/14\,10.35.240.0/20"`.

 ### 4. Configure istio-ingressgateway
-We are using a regular ingress instead of Istio's ingressgateway as the entry to cluster, so this service should not be of type `LoadBalancer`.
+We recommend using a regular ingress instead of Istio's ingress gateway as the entry to cluster on GCP, so this service should not be of type `LoadBalancer`.

 - Edit `install/kubernetes/istio-demo.yaml` and change the service type of `istio-ingressgateway` from `LoadBalancer` to `NodePort`.